PersonalDataIO/SAR-Observatory/Uber/returns.md

-The following have been obtained in the past from Uber, for drivers.
+The following have been obtained in the past from Uber, for drivers, through the Subject Access Request process.

 Driver A:
  * 1a - Driver Account Profile Information.csv